 - Make sure to do regular backups

-Last but not least, one thing that’s really important as a remote worker is to regularly backup your data.
+Last but not least, one thing that’s really important as a secure remote access worker is to regularly backup your data.
 That way, you know everything is safe should something happen to your device.
 It also means if someone hacks your system, website or files you can wipe your device and lock them out before restoring all your files with relatively little drama.
 It’s a good idea to run backups at least once a week, but some devices will automatically do this daily.

 For this, choosing a good cloud storage service is important, especially if you handle lots of sensitive data.
 Many of the cloud services will also come with their own security systems for extra peace of mind.
 So spend some time doing your research and choose the right service provider for you.
 Then, don’t forget to backup your data regularly.